A look at the Defence news, 5 – 11 October

 New NH90 to the Caribbean

-After more than two months, HNLMS Groningen once again has an NH90 maritime combat helicopter at its disposal.
+After more than 2 months, HNLMS Groningen once again has an NH90 maritime combat helicopter at its disposal.
 The helicopter, which replaces the one that crashed in July, arrived in the Caribbean by air transport.